-Expensive arthritis treatment no better than steroid therapyNovember 11th, 2012 in Arthritis & Rheumatism /
+Expensive arthritis treatment no better than steroid therapyNovember 11, 2012 in Medicine & Health / Arthritis & Rheumatism

 A randomized, double-blind clinical trial by researchers at Hospital for Special Surgery has revealed that corticosteroids are more effective than the more expensive treatment, hylan G-F 20 (Synvisc One, Genzyme Biosurgery), in providing pain relief to patients with thumb arthritis.
 The study also showed that both of these commonly used treatments provided clinically meaningful pain relief, but so did a placebo injection.